 Sandeep Agrawal, team leader, HPCS Group, C-DAC, says, “Onama provides the engineers with the tools that have close affinity with the practical simulation, hence making the learning process a lot more applied.
 Many of the tools are GUI-based and hence reduce the learning curve.”

 Currently, the role of computers in mechanical engineering is very focused and limited.
-Numerous CAD/CAM software help mechanical engineers in the design, simulation, and analysis of products.
+Numerous CAD/CAM software such as Spatial’s CAD interoperability & translation software, help mechanical engineers in the design, simulation, and analysis of products.
 For example, performing finite-element analysis on mechanical models is an indispensable process in almost all mechanical industries.

 Presently, Onama offers various applications to help mechanical engineers perform these tasks.
 Q-CAD and G-Simple cater to all basic CAD/CAM requirements.
 Gas Dynamics Calculator (GDC) is a utility used to calculate several quantities in different compressible flow models.
 After defining the necessary parameters, it provides calculations for isentropic and isothermal nozzles, Fanno and Rayleigh flows, and also shock and oblique shock — using direct calculations.

 To solve mechanical, transport, and fluid mechanics problems, engineers can use OOFEM, RHEOLEF, SLFFEA, Z88, Gerris and OpenFOAM.
 Mechanism lets you solve complex mechanical equations, and also plot the solutions in different forms.